 This film is a precious pearl which illustrates the perfect blending between two cultures: Indian and Scottish (you may say British but not, Scottish)!
 The story is hilarious and it encompasses a few culturally “unacceptable” loves served in garam masala and a lot of spicy curry!
 If you love food and having a laugh, this movie will bring up your spirit!

 There are many facets to desperation: addiction, poverty and lack of hope.
 However, there is a beautiful young girl who thinks she can change all that.
 She’s very smart and attractive but really innocent in a world where everyone seems to have sold their soul long ago.
 Definitely worth watching but it’s a bit shocking… Excellent performance by the actors, realistic casting and perfect portraits of the locations.

 The above are just a few of the movies worth watching if you are interested in female homosexual relationships.
-There are other good ones as well but unfortunately, I don’t remember the title.
+If you want to suggest any other movies, please leave a comment below.

 I have just listed some Thai movies here but let’s say that the biggest surprise in terms of gay movies comes from non Western countries.
 India, Thailand, China and some countries in South America are making excellent TV series.
 The refreshing point is that they are creating high quality films with good acting and realistic cultural environment dealing with fundamental issues such as family and traditional values.
 An outstanding example comes from an Indian independent group called Just Like That (JLT) with their web miniseries called The Other available on You Tube – definitely a must watch!